David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 The hardware is efficient because the `reshape` must buffer data on order of the size of the whole image.

 ![Incorrect Underutilized ST Program](stencil_1d/problems/stencil_3_px_per_clk_incorrect.svg "Incorrect Underutilized ST Program")

+The scheduler produces this space-time IR program for the same reason: the limited space of space-time types that a `Seq` can be converted into.